OrlanC/pocean_metagenome/README.md

 - :hourglass: Command that takes a lot of time

 - Make sure you adapt the scripts and commands to **the filesystem of your computer and/or your username**.
-For example, some scripts run in Mazorka have the username `czirion` but when you use them you should put your username.
+For example, some scripts run in Mazorka have`username` but when you use them you should put your username.

 ## Data